-- Be as specific as possible.
-Did you save or make the company money?
+- Be Specific - Did you save or make the company money?
 Increase sales by X %?
 Come to the interview prepared with facts and figures that demonstrate your success.
 Dollar signs are always persuasive, but showing that you helped to achieve the company’s mission, strengthen their brand awareness, or otherwise solve a problem will also impress the interviewer.

 - Tell a Story - You have a limited amount of time to make a good impression on the hiring manager; use it to your advantage by telling a story that grabs their attention and shows that you’re the perfect person for the job.
 Storytelling tips include: create a story with a beginning, middle, and end; emphasize your actions; and anticipate follow-up questions.

 - Tailor Your Story to the Company’s Needs - Not all fast-paced jobs are alike.
 If you’re applying for a customer-service job, it’s important to emphasize your ability to resolve problems quickly and effectively; if you’re hoping to get hired as an advertising copywriter, stress your knack for being creative under deadline.

 - Use Body Language That Backs up Your Statements - You’re trying to show that you’re a warm, approachable, supportive teammate.
 Closed off body language like crossed arms, lack of eye contact, or bad posture won’t convey the right message.
 Instead, practice maintaining balanced eye contact (in other words, engage with the interviewer, but don’t stare) and keeping a relaxed, open posture.
 If you know you tend to fidget, suppress the urge to fiddle with your hair or tap your leg.

 Here are a few examples of ways to answer the question, “Do you enjoy working in a fast-paced team environment?”
 Again, even though this is a “yes or no” question, remember that elaborating upon why you enjoy this style of work will help to persuade the employer of your enthusiasm for the job.